 Advanced Opportunity Grant

 Awards under this program are made to graduate students of African American, Hispanic, Native American or designated Southeast Asian heritage and economically disadvantaged students.
 Students must show financial need.
-Review the Eligibility Requirements and complete the AOP Grant Application.
-Submit the completed application at the Financial Aid Office, 204 Brigham Hall.
+Review the AOP eligibility requirements and complete the AOP Grant Application.
+Submit the completed application to the Financial Aid Office.

 Federal Pell Grant

 The Federal Pell Grant is available to high-need undergraduate students seeking their first undergraduate degree.
 A student’s eligibility is determined by the federal need analysis formula.
 The amount of the Pell Grant varies depending on the information supplied on the FAFSA, and whether a student attends school full time or part time.

 The Federal Supplemental Education Opportunity Grant is awarded to undergraduate students with high need and is awarded in addition to the Federal Pell Grant.
 Eligibility is also based on the availability of funds.

 Federal TEACH Grant

 The Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant provides grants of up to $4,000 a year to students who are completing, or plan to complete, coursework needed to begin a career in teaching.

 The Hearing and Visually Handicapped Student Grant provides funding for undergraduate Wisconsin residents enrolled at in-state or eligible out-of-state public or independent institutions that show financial need and have a severe or profound hearing or visual impairment.
 Students are eligible to receive up to $1,800 per year for up to 10 semesters.
 Students must apply through the Wisconsin Higher Education Aids Board.